Ed7527/Arduino-retro-phone/README.md

 1. Get the ringer to work.
 (Completed - Used an H-bridge with 2 9V batteries in series)
 2. Get an output from the microphone
 3. Get in input to the speaker.
+(Completed - Used a 300mV p-p square wave)
 4. Decode the rotary dial numbers.
+(Mostly completed - still needs tweaking to make it more accurate)